Peterborough, Ontario: 20th century

 The first major events of the 20th century in Peterborough occurred in 1904.
 The first occurrence was the completion of the Peterborough Lift Lock on July 9, eight years after construction was initially approved.
 To this day, many landmarks in Peterborough memorialize Richard Rogers, conceptual father of the Lift Lock, such as Rogers Cove on Little Lake and Rogers Street in the eastern part of the city.

 On July 1, 1905, Peterborough was incorporated as a city with a population of about 14,300.
 The city's flag and coat of arms were adopted later, in 1951.

 In the 1970s, the Government of Ontario helped sponsor the building of Peterborough Square with the aid of the Ontario Downtown Renewal Programme (ODRP).
 The mall was anchored by an Eaton's store until the collapse of the Eaton's chain of stores in the late 1990s; it now houses offices, stores and a food court.
 The provincial government relocated the central office of the Ministry of Natural Resources to 300 Water Street, kitty-corner from Peterborough Square.

 21st Century

-In 2008, the Peterborough Regional Health Centre opened, replacing the Civic Hospital and St. Joesph's Health Centre.
+In 2008, the Peterborough Regional Health Centre opened, replacing the Civic Hospital and St. Joseph's Health Centre.

 Lansdowne Place, the primary shopping centre in Peterborough, underwent a renovation in 2009, adding over 15 000 m^{2} (165 000 sqft) of retail space.

 In September 2025, GE Vernova announced their plans to demolish the former General Electric factory complex, located at 107 Park St N. Despite controversy surrounding the plan for demolition, Peterborough city council approved GE Vernova's plan to demolish 26 vacant buildings on the property on October 14, 2025.